nalis29/vue_template/README.md

 ## Description

-This project is a VueJS template built with TypeScript.
+This project is a VueJS template built with **TypeScript**.
 No need to install from scratch, just cloned this basic Vue template.

 ## Packages Included

 The template includes the following packages:

-- Bootstrap Icons: A versatile set of open-source icons from the creators of Bootstrap.
+- **Bootstrap Icons**: A versatile set of open-source icons from the creators of Bootstrap.
-- Sass: A robust CSS extension language that provides greater flexibility and efficiency in styling web applications.
+- **Sass**: A robust CSS extension language that provides greater flexibility and efficiency in styling web applications.
-- Pinia: State management library for Vue providing a simpler and lighter alternative to Vuex.
+- **Pinia**: State management library for Vue providing a simpler and lighter alternative to Vuex.

 ## Getting Started